SeiwonPark/react-contribution-calendar/README.md

 - **`start`**: Optional.
 The starting date for the calendar to start, defaults to current year's January 1st(`YYYY-MM-DD` format).
 - **`end`**: Optional.
 The ending date for the calendar to end, defaults to current year's December 31st(`YYYY-MM-DD` format).
+- **`daysOfTheWeek`**: Optional.
+The days of the week, which will be the head column of each row.
+The array should start from Sunday so that you can use with `startsOnSunday` option correctly.
+Defaults to `['Sun', 'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat']`.
 - **`textColor`**: Optional.
 The color of indexes.
 String color code format, defaults to `#1F2328`.
 - **`startsOnSunday`**: Optional.
 Whether to start the calendar on Sunday or not, defaults to `true`.
 If set to false, calendar will start on Monday.
 - **`includeBoundary`**: Optional.
 Whether to include the boundary cells in the starting or ending date column, defaults to `true`.